-There are thousands of lenders in America, and they come in all sorts of variations.
+There are thousands of lenders in America, and they come in all sorts of varieties.
 You can borrow money from international banks, local credit unions, online lenders, and even your peers these days.
-Before you commit to any lender, though, you need to do your due diligence.
+Before you commit to any lender, though, you need to do your homework.
 Taking on debt is a high-stakes game, and you need to make sure you only work with lenders that are both affordable and trustworthy.
 If you’re currently considering borrowing from Loan at Last, there’s a lot you need to know about their products and operation.
-Fortunately, this comprehensive Loan at Last review has all the information you need to decide whether or not they deserve your business.
+Let’s take a look at Loan at Last before you decide whether or not they deserve your business.

 What is Loan at Last?

 Loan at Last is an online, short-term installment lender.
 They offer loans to people with bad credit, allegedly to help them get through unexpected financial crises.
 They’re far more expensive than most other loan providers, though, so even they recommend that people use them only when absolutely necessary.

 For example, they list “car repair bills, medical care, or essential travel expenses” as costs that might force people to need a loan from them.
 The idea is that, in these cases, money is no object.
 Unfortunately, they take full advantage of people in dire need and charge much higher rates than most people can reasonably afford, especially those who are low on funds in the first place.

 If this strategy sounds familiar, it’s because it’s virtually identical to the tactics that payday lenders have been using for decades.
 They target people who have little to no other financial recourse and charge them astronomical interest rates for the privilege of borrowing a few hundred dollars.